 If you find our service helpful, please consider a donation

 Lisa is the Chief Executive Officer of the Service.
 Prior to joining ITAS she worked in the tourism and hospitality industry.
 She has studied and worked in Germany and also worked in the Victims Compensation Tribunal in Sydney, Australia.
-Lisa sits on the board of the Victims’ Rights Alliance and City Centre Voluntary Groups.
+Lisa was a member of the board of the Victims’ Rights Alliance and was Chairperson of City Centre Voluntary Groups.